mukund-Shukla/Uber-ETL-Pipeline/README.md

 1. Applied transformations on the raw data to align with the predefined data model using Python.

 Data Loading:
-1. Transformed data is loaded into Google BigQuery for analysis.
+1. Transformed data is loaded into Google BigQuery for analysis using Airflow.

 Data Visualization:
 1. SQL queries are performed on BigQuery for analytical insights.